 Society for Sport, Exercise & Performance Psychology Diversity Travel Award for Students and Early Career Professionals

 APA Div.
-47 (The Society for Sport, Exercise & Performance Psychology) has established a fund devoted to increasing diversity within the field of sport, exercise and performance psychology (SEPP).
-As part of this initiative, eligible graduate students and early career professionals--i.e., degree received no more than ten years prior to the award decision--are invited to apply for an award to support their membership in the society and participation in the annual APA Convention.
+47 (The Society for Sport, Exercise & Performance Psychology) has established a fund devoted to increasing diversity within the field of sport, exercise, and performance psychology (SEPP).
+As part of this initiative, eligible graduate students and early career professionals--i.e., degree received no more than 10 years prior to the award decision--are invited to apply for an award to support their membership in the society and participation in the annual APA convention.

 Applicants must complete and submit all applications by the annual deadline of May 1.
 Applications can be submitted via email to the past president, who chairs the Awards Committee.